There is a big misconception that content marketing doesn’t drive sales. But if it didn’t work well, none of our companies would exist.

 It would be awesome to get a review on those sites as well.
 However, unless you have a well-known brand or a strong existing relationship with writers on those sites, it’s going to be difficult.

-Unless you have a product that is very different from all the rest and revolutionary, I wouldn’t suggest trying to land reviews on those sites right away.
+Unless you have a product that is very different from all the rest and revolutionary, we wouldn’t suggest trying to land reviews on those sites right away.
 You can try, but expect a lot of rejection.

 How to maximize your chances of landing a successful review: